Close Cookie Popup

 Quick Recap of Your Two Format Options:

-Printable PDF Workbook Pages: You, the educator, download lesson-specific PDF pages from the Hey Feelings Academy Platform for each activity (e.g., you'll download and print the "Spookyland World - Opening Story" for one lesson, and the "Fear World - Little Microphones" for another).
+Printable PDF Workbook Pages: You download lesson-specific PDF pages from the Hey Feelings Academy Platform for each activity (e.g., you'll download and print the "Spookyland World - Opening Story" for one session, and the "Fear World - Little Microphones" for another).
 With this option, there are no physical stickers, diamond collection is tracked on-screen, and rewards are verbal.

-Purchased Printed Workbooks: Each child has their own comprehensive workbook for the year.
+Purchased Printed Workbooks: A child has their own comprehensive workbook.
 It includes all activity pages for every Emotion World, plus integrated Emotion Diamond sticker sheets.
 Children apply stickers from their own book when their group collects a diamond in the game.

 Expanding Each Emotion World with Emotion Book Activities